stilkov/blog/content/post/2020-11-30-Why-is-this-Site-so-Ugly.md

 Of course, things suffer on other pages, e.g. the home page itself.
 But I don’t really think that’s a problem either.
 Who would end up visiting that anyway?
 Chances are you arrived here because you followed a link from some social media post, or because something turned up in a Google search.

 I also tried to opt for the (to me) simplest possible setup with regards to authoring posts and maintaing this site.
 So I decided to host this on Netlify, based on a Github repo containing a very minimalistic Hugo setup.
 Create a post, add, commit, push, done.
+It’s simple and serves its purpose, but I’m not _completely_ happy with it: For my taste, Netlify is way too slow – probably unnoticable for many sites, but in this particular case, there is really nothing to serve, and the fact that that occasionally takes more than a second is pretty ridiculous.
+But I’ll deal with that another time.

 My goal was to reduce friction, and make sure I have zero excuses left for not writing.
 With this and the last post out of the way, I think I may have to admit I have reached that goal.